Work of the Volunteer Staff

 Those persons who are already resident in their own accommodations in Athens are welcome to apply for the program and will receive the same expense allowance as other volunteers, although no rebate for their housing is possible.

-Applicants chosen to participate in the program will be expected to make their own travel arrangements between the USA and Greece.
+Applicants chosen to participate in the program will be expected to make their own travel arrangements between their country of origin and Greece (if not already resident in Greece).

 Members are reminded that collecting antiquities, however small, is strictly forbidden by Greek law.
 Never pick up anything at any archaeological site, not even a single sherd.
 Violations will result in expulsion from the School.